-Occasionally I hear from practitioners who have had an uncomfortable experience at a Reiki share.
-A recent email by a First degree student was written so thoughtfully that I asked permission to share this example of choosing to heal. —
+Finding your voice is a pivotal moment in life.
+A recent email by a First degree student was written so thoughtfully that I asked permission to share this example of finding your voice and choosing to heal. —

 “I arrived at my first Reiki share excited and a little nervous.